-Generally speaking, 100w PAR38 halogen flood bulbs should be plenty to achieve those basking temperatures in a 24" tall enclosure.
+Generally speaking, a cluster of two 90-100w Zoo Med ReptiTuff or Arcadia Halogen Heat Lamp bulbs should be plenty to achieve those basking temperatures in a 24" tall enclosure and adequately heat your dragon's entire body.
 However, if you notice that they're getting too hot, dial it down with a plug-in lamp dimmer.
 If your basking area is too cool, you need higher wattage bulbs.